MicrosoftDocs/m365copilot-docs/docs/faq.md

 #### What is the value of using Teams Toolkit?

-If you are already a Visual Studio Code user, Teams Toolkit runs on VS Code with GitHub integration!
-Also, you can take advantage of the features like, CI/CD, and multi-tenants support.
+If you're already a Visual Studio Code user, Teams Toolkit runs on VS Code with GitHub integration!
+Also, you can take advantage of the features like, CI/CD, and multitenants support.

 #### Do I need a connector to connect an OpenAPI?